crcn/celeri/README.md

-celeri.onCommand('login OR login :user :pass', function(data)
+celeri.option('login OR login :user :pass', function(data)
 {

     //reference to the current request